 With the advent of the T4, T5 and T6 driving a bus is no longer a matter of tootling around at 50mph.
 These are modern vehicles, capable of high motorway speeds and, as such, require seating that will save your life, if it ever comes to it.

 With so many seat/beds on the market, from the well-known brands of Rib and Reimo, to new kids on the block like Smart beds, Bebbs and the Cambee Flex, it can be difficult for the humble bus owner to know where to begin.
-Let us offer you a hand: if you’re planning on having passengers use your seat/bed belts while the van is in motion, you should always start with the question: “is it tested?”.
+Let us offer you a hand: if you’re planning on having passengers using your seat/bed belts while the van is in motion, you should always start with the question: “Is it tested?”

 The Pull Test is designed to prove that a seat can reach M1 standard, the measure set out by the European Union for passenger-carrying vehicles with no more than 8 seats.
 Other standards include M2, N1 and N2 and vary as to loads used and function of the vehicle.
 Legally, all of the seats used while the van is in motion must be tested to this standard, single passenger swivel, R & R or otherwise.